Bhalwal

 Bhalwal is famous for its oranges.

-In 2011, Government of Punjab decided to urbanize 154 small cities and towns in Punjab, as the result of colossal migration of people from small cities to larger cities like Lahore, Faisalabad, Rawalpindi, Gujranwala, and Islamabad.
+In 2021, the Government of Punjab decided to urbanize 154 small cities and towns in Punjab, as the result of colossal migration of people from small cities to larger cities like Lahore, Faisalabad, Rawalpindi, Gujranwala, and Islamabad.
 The master urbanization plan included Bhalwal, due to sharp increase of migration to larger cities.

 Demographics

 Population

-According to 2023 census, Bhalwal had a population of 130,692.
+According to the 2023 census, Bhalwal had a population of 117,982.